-I was thinking about how Frontend values change depending on the company, or rather change based of values of the most senior engineering leads within these companies.
+I was thinking about how Frontend values change depending on the company, or rather change based of values of people within these companies.
+The values of people producing the frameworks, libraries and tooling that everyone else uses.

 Like most things - it’s always political, not in the party sense, but what receives priority, budget, attention and money.
 Who decides what aspects of Frontend are important?
 Which people can be easily excluded without a second thought and who makes this decision?

-One particular requirement that is dropped in many private companies is “progressive enhancement”.
-This post isn’t to explain what this is, but more, thinking about why this ignored.
+One particular requirement that is dropped in many private companies and some modern tooling is “progressive enhancement”.
+This post isn’t to explain what this is, but more, thinking about why this is ignored.

 This term was coined by Steven Champeon and Nick Finck at the SXSW Interactive conference on March 11, 2003, in Austin.
 The strategy is an evolution of a previous web design strategy known as graceful degradation.